G-Oelgaard/SQL_Project_European_Data_Jobs/README.md

 ![Bar plot showing the countries with the most job above average salaried job openings (by height and color)](/images/top_paying_jobs_country.jpg)

+*Note: This analysis only includes job listings that explicitly specified a salary.
+For the insights above to apply to the entire dataset, these specified job openings would need to be representative of listings without salary information.*

+NOTE:

 ## --- Conclusion ---
 ### Key insights
 The goal of this project was to explore non-senior data job openings in Europe to better understand the types of roles available, the most in-demand skills, and the expected salary ranges.
 Through a series of SQL queries and analyses, several key insights emerged: